More on Kirk Assassination - September 11th, Hour 3

 Thank you, sir.

-He was willing to take his ideas and beliefs out and let people challenge them without it being scripted without him knowing what was coming and I think that was is an example that we should all be willing to do is is to layer ideas our beliefs on the table every single day and allow them to be challenged to make sure that we're still dialed in.
+And I think that is an example that we should all be willing to do is to lay our ideas, our beliefs on the table every single day and allow them to be challenged to make sure that we're still dialed in.

 You actually put up on X a post that got my interest.

-You said the first amendment is not Republican or Democrat.
+You said the First Amendment is not Republican or Democrat.

-It belongs to every American until leaders on the left condemn this violence and hold their own accountable.
+Until leaders on the left condemn this violence and hold their own accountable, nothing will change.

 And beliefs are never a reason to kill one another.

-You know, we didn't even know at the point that those comments were made on MSTNC, basically blaming Charlie Kirk himself.
+You know, we didn't even know at the point that those comments were made on MSTNC basically blaming Charlie Kirk himself.

 He was not a divisive figure, divisive in as much as he was conservative.

-He is like, prove me wrong.
+He was like, prove me wrong.

 I'll debate all comers.

-he debated with a smile and he knew he was going into it often he was going into a hostile environment these liberal indoctrination centers known as uh universities.
+He was going into a hostile environment, these liberal indoctrination centers known as universities.

-It should be for everyone and your ideas your first amendment rights your your idea to believe and to be able to speak what you think and to be able to do those things should absolutely be a right that everyone gets to exercise and and we can't allow violence to be conditional upon if we agree with each other.
+And your ideas, your First Amendment rights, your idea to believe and to be able to speak what you think and to be able to do those things should absolutely be a right that everyone gets to exercise.

 And that's what we've gotten to.